 In 2013, Cressend was re-hired by the Tampa Bay Rays as a pitching consultant and spent two years scouting and evaluating pitchers across the country.
 In 2015, he was hired by the Los Angeles Dodgers as their National Pitching Crosschecker and has served in that capacity since.
 Cressend recently reached the pinnacle of his scouting career as he was part of the World Series Champions in 2020.

-Cressend is married to his wife Katy for 24 years and the couple has two children Cole ( 18 ) and Cameron (15 ).
+Cressend is married to his wife Katy for 24 years and the couple has two children Cole ( 20 ) and Cameron (16 ).
 Cole is currently a member of the Los Angeles Dodgers farm system after signing a professional contract in August of 2023.
-Cameron is a freshman LHP at Mandeville High School and recently committed to Millsaps College.
+Cameron is a junior LHP at Mandeville High School and recently committed to Millsaps College.
 Cressend enjoys hunting in the winter and is an avid New Orleans Saints fan.